EyasuTeshome/shifttracker/interview-prep/how-do-you-complete-your-linkedin-header.md

 ### **Let recruiters know that you're open to work**

 The last step to creating your Intro block is to let recruiters know that you're looking for a job.
-There are to ways to communicate you are open to potential outreach in your LinkedIn profile:
+There are **2 ways** to communicate you are open to potential outreach in your LinkedIn profile:

 1. Click the **Open to** button beneath your profile photo and select **Finding a new job**.
 Once you click those buttons, a pop up will appear containing the job titles you're open to.
 - Add **five related job titles** (see the photo below for examples).